A festival in a coastline settlement in Lagos is challenging the notion of art in the white cube.

-The annual three-day festival takes place in alternative and abandoned spaces for site-specific installations and performances, making use of the streets in Iwaya’s community to stage alternative artistic interventions – such as live performances, photography, video art screening, workshops, panel discussion and sports.
+The three days take place in alternative and abandoned spaces for site-specific installations and performances, making use of the streets in Iwaya’s community to stage alternative artistic interventions – such as live performances, photography, video art screening, workshops, panel discussion and sports.

-ICAF Lagos started in 2016 as one of the numerous not-for-profit artistic inventions by the VAL Foundation, which was founded in 2014 by a group of Iwaya community literati led by self-taught artist Aderemi Adegbite.
+ICAF Lagos is one of the numerous not-for-profit artistic inventions by the VAL Foundation, which was founded in 2014 by a group of Iwaya community literati led by self-taught artist Aderemi Adegbite.
 He uses photography and video art as a tool to engage society, to question individual realities and truths.

 The aim of the festival is to bring local, national and, where possible, international artists to Iwaya for dialogue and discourse through visual narratives and interventions that don’t conform to any presentational styles or rules.